47 Operators Reached $100K: The 6 Strategies That Failed Before They Got There

 A: You fence non-negotiable build blocks like Raj’s Tuesdays and Thursdays 8 am–12 pm, which gave him enough uninterrupted time to launch a productized package that moved revenue from $104K → $127K in 90 days while his weekly hours dropped from 49 to 44.

-Q: How do I use The Delegation Map so hiring doesn’t increase my workload like it did for Chen?
+Q: How do I use The Delegation Map so hiring doesn’t increase my workload as it did for Chen?

 A: Before you bring someone on, you build full workflows—checklists with 20+ decision points, performance protocols, communication templates, and decision trees—so questions drop by 80%+ and your time looks like Leila’s shift from 12 hours weekly on ads to 3 hours of oversight instead of Chen’s nine extra hours fixing a $6,500/month hire’s mistakes.